pufffikk/aws_terraform_project/README.md

   - Distributes traffic across the EC2 instances
   - Listens on port 80
   - Performs health checks on `/health`
-- **Target Group** associated with the ALB for EC2 targets on port 8000
+- **Target Group** associated with the ALB for private EC2 targets on port 8000

 ### 5. **Database**